 When a company decides on their desired color(s), they can send their logo or asset designs to a printer, along with the primary Pantone number to ensure that their materials are being printed in the exact color they want.

+Style guides are one of the best ways to make sure that employees in the same company are using the same elements consistently throughout their marketing materials and website.
 Pantone numbers can be included in a brand’s style guide so that employees of the company who want to design additional materials can use the accurate colors to remain consistent with the original designs.

 Printing with Pantone can get expensive but it’s often worth it, especially for big brands who can’t afford inconsistency.